-Adaptation to climate change is at an early stage of assessment relative to analysis of options to mitigate or reduce greenhouse gases.
-Nevertheless numerous terms and concepts have come into common usage as a result of IPCC reports, discussions in the context of the UNFCCC and dialogs by the climate community at large.
-This paper examines the key terms and concepts used by the climate change community and other institutions.
+Adaptation has become an important issue in international and domestic discussions on climate change.
+Numerous terms and concepts have come into common usage as a result of IPCC reports, discussions in the context of the UNFCCC and dialogs by the climate community at large.
+This paper examines the key adaptation terms and concepts used by the climate change community and other institutions.
 Conflicts and contradictions are noted with the aim of sensitizing different bodies to the differences, but particularly the Parties to the Convention and experts participating in the IPCC.
 Given the need to promote a common understanding among various stakeholders and the potential financial implications of various definitions, it appears important for the IPCC and the UNFCCC to work toward common definitions, at least for a core set of terms and concepts.